-

 Steinway Hall London recital series

-St James's Picadilly London
+St James's Piccadilly London

-Amaryllis Fleming Concert Hall (RCM London)
+Amaryllis Fleming Concert Hall (RCM London) Keyboard Festival

-Pallant House Gallery, Chichester UK
+Pallant Proms @ Pallant House Gallery, Chichester UK

-University of Chichester, UK
+University of Chichester Concert Series, UK

 Masterclass with Barry Douglas, RCM